data-catering/insta-infra/README.md

 # insta-infra

-Spin up any tool or service straight away.
+Spin up any tool or service straight away on your local laptop.
 Tells you how to connect to it.

 - Single command
 - Add custom data (i.e startup SQL scripts)